 |A German 16 inch (40.6 cm) coastal gun on the Atlantic Wall|

-The main Nazi forces were to the north, around the Pas de Calais, and they came down to oppose the British at Caen but could not swing around in force to stymie the Americans further west.
+The main German forces were to the north, around the Pas de Calais, and they came down to oppose the British at Caen but could not swing around in force to stymie the Americans further west.
 Everything proceeded as Rommel figured it would, and Normandy degenerated into a waiting game as more and more Allied troops came ashore.
 Rommel warned Hitler in Hitler in early July that the German defenses would crack within a few weeks, and that is what happened, but Hitler would not listen.
 By then, in any event, Rommel was out of action, wounded by the Allied airplanes that he had known all along would be decisive on the Western Front.

 Rommel spent weeks in hospital, then went home to Herrlingen.
 The war was over for him, though he recovered from his injuries fairly well.
 While he had been laid up, some German staff officers had tried to assassinate Hitler on 20 July 1944 becasuse they wanted a regime more amenable to ending the war.
 Rommel was implicated by others - General der Infanterie Carl Heinrich von Stülpnagel, Military Governor of France mentioned him while being "interrogated" - and other evidence also surfaced.
 The exact extent of Rommel's involvement is unclear, but his family and others maintained afterwards that he wanted Hitler arrested and brought to trial.
 In any event, the secret was out, and the Gestapo placed Rommel under a form of house arrest while a "Court of Military Honor" pondered the charges.
 It was hardly a fair trial, and the verdict was that Rommel should be expelled from the Wehrmacht and brought before Roland Freisler's People's Court, where defendants were verbally abused and conviction was certain.

 With Rommel's fate now certain, Hitler pondered how best to dispose of him without causing upset with the public, who had been conditioned by years of propaganda to thinking of Rommel as the Reich's ultimate war hero.
 He decided to coerce Rommel into suicide.
 He sent a couple of staff Generals, Wilhelm Burgdorf and Ernst Maisel to make Rommel an offer he couldn't refuse: take poison and assure his family's safety, or go before the People's Court and have his staff executed and family terrorized.
 Rommel chose the former course, went with the two Generals for a ride, took cyanide that Burgdorf had brought, and was dead within minutes.
-The Nazis announced to the public that Rommel had died from the injuries incurred when the Allied fighter strafed his staff car in Normandy.
+The Germans announced to the public that Rommel had died from the injuries incurred when the Allied fighter strafed his staff car in Normandy.
 They held a state funeral.

 |"One must not judge everyone in the world by his qualities as a soldier: otherwise we should have no civilization."
 German Field Marshall Erwin Rommel|

-Weeks before the collapse of the Reich, the Nazi government informed his widow that it intended to erect a statue to the deceased Field Marshal.
+Weeks before the collapse of the Reich, the German government informed his widow that it intended to erect a statue to the deceased Field Marshal.
 However, Hitler himself was dead and the government had surrendered before that could happen.
 After the war, his legacy was examined and his reputation increased when it became known that he had protested against persecution of the Jews in France, especially the massacre by 2nd SS Panzer Division Das Reich at Oradour-sur-Glane.
 He also paid French laborers for their work on the Atlantic Wall at a time when slave labor was the norm.
 While other heroic German Generals were besmirched by their involvement in atrocities and anti-Semitic acts, Rommel had a clean record.